 - CO2 absorption: Flax is a carbon sink that captures carbon dioxide from the air and traps it into the dirt where it can do no harm to the atmosphere.
 Every year, the growing of flax in Europe captures 330,000 tons of CO2—the emissions equivalent to driving a Renault Clio around the earth 62,000 times.

 And as if that wasn't enough, linen fabric is also easy to maintain because it doesn't need ironing.
 And as one of the strongest natural plant fibers in the world, it's durable enough that you’ll be enjoying your ever softer bed sheets for decades.
+If you want to learn more about this fascinating textile, check out our article on how flax is grown and transformed into linen in ten steps.

 Ready to switch to linen?
 Shop our collection of European flax linen bedding.